OutpostUniverse/OP2Archive/ReadMe.txt

 +++ SOURCE CODE LOCATION AND COMPILIATION +++

 Source code may be found at: https://github.com/OutpostUniverse/OP2Archive.
-See the file CompileInstructions.txt in the source code for specific instructions.
+See the file DeveloperReadMe.txt in the source code for specific instructions.

 +++ CHANGE LOG +++